githubdoe/DFTFringe/README.md

 aqt install-tool windows desktop tools_ifw
 ```

+:writing_hand: Work in progress (planned for this PR) :writing_hand:
 :writing_hand: TODO missing step to copy required DLLs

 Then we create the actual installer.
 From within `C:\buildingDFTFringe` do the following: